-3.4.8.4 Special notes and limitations
+3.4.8.5 Special notes and limitations

-- Max. log file size (due to FAT32 formatting): 4 GB - Max. number of log files in folder HMI_FILES: 1024 - With setting Start/stop being At DC on/off, the logging will also stop on alarms, because they switch off the DC output - With setting Start/stop being Manual, the device will continue to log even on occurring alarms, so this mode can be used to determine the period of temporary alarms like OT or PF
+- Max. log file size (due to FAT32 formatting): 4 GB - Max. number of log files in folder HMI_FILES: 1024 - With setting Start/stop being At DC on/off, the logging will also stop on alarms or events with action Alarm, because they switch off the DC output - With setting Start/stop being Manual, the device will continue to log even on occurring alarms, so this mode can be used to determine the period of temporary alarms like OT or PF

-3.4.9 The guick menu
+3.4.9 The quick menu